BiscDaBiscuit/BiscDaBiscuit/README.md

 ---

-*I am a programmer who focuses on python and ethical hacking and vise versa!
+*I am a programmer who focuses on python and ethical/non-ethical hacking, mainly non-ethical😈.
 I create discord bots, malicious discord tools, and much more!*

 ---